percona/percona-server-mysql-operator/docs/enhancements/cross-cluster-replication/cross-cluster-replication.md

 - **InnoDB ClusterSet**: A higher-level abstraction (introduced in MySQL 8.0.27) consisting of one PRIMARY InnoDB Cluster and N REPLICA InnoDB Clusters connected by async replication.
 Each REPLICA Cluster is itself a fully-functional GR group; only the PRIMARY Cluster accepts writes.
 Managed via mysqlsh's `dba.createClusterSet()`, `<cs>.createReplicaCluster()`, `<cs>.setPrimaryCluster()`, `<cs>.forcePrimaryCluster()`, `<cs>.rejoinCluster()`, `<cs>.removeCluster()`, `<cs>.dissolve()`, `<cs>.status()`.
 - **CLONE plugin**: MySQL's built-in mechanism for taking a physical snapshot of one MySQL instance and transferring it to another. `createReplicaCluster()` uses CLONE to seed the replica from the primary.
 For TB-scale data over WAN, CLONE can take hours.
 - **INVALIDATED state**: When mysqlsh's `forcePrimaryCluster()` runs while the old primary is unreachable, the old primary is marked INVALIDATED in metadata.
 It stays in the ClusterSet but is fenced off, because it may have accepted writes the new primary doesn't have.
 Recovery requires explicit `rejoinCluster()` (cheap, if GTIDs are compatible) or remove-and-recreate (slow, full re-CLONE).
 - **mysqlsh**: The MySQL command-line tool that hosts the AdminAPI.
-Today the operator invokes mysqlsh via `kubectl exec` into a MySQL pod (see `pkg/mysqlsh`).
-For this feature mysqlsh needs to be bundled it into the operator image and invoke it via `os/exec` from the controller pod.
+Today the operator invokes mysqlsh via `kubectl exec` into a MySQL pod.
+For this feature, the controller invokes mysqlsh via `kubectl exec` into a dedicated `mysqlshell-runner` Pod whose image is configured per-ClusterSet (see §5.6).

 ### 2.2 Key Constraints

 1. **InnoDB ClusterSet requires MySQL 8.0.27+** on every participating cluster, with a matching mysqlsh version.
-Endpoints below this are unsupported.
+Versions below this are unsupported.
 2. **The mysqlsh AdminAPI requires GR-compatible MySQL configuration** on every cluster and the CLONE plugin loaded.
 The per-site operator's existing bootstrap already produces this when `clusterType: group-replication`.
 3. `cs.createReplicaCluster()` requires the target instance to be a clean standalone MySQL, not in any GR group, not in any ClusterSet.
 An existing operator-managed cluster bootstraps GR automatically on Pod-0, so we need a new bootstrap mode that skips this step for clusters intended to become ClusterSet replicas.
 4. **mysqlsh's user that runs ClusterSet operations must exist on the target with the SAME credentials as on the primary**, because `createReplicaCluster` CLONEs the primary's `mysql.user` table over the replica's.
 5. **StatefulSets generated by the operator do not set `PodManagementPolicy`**, so the Kubernetes default `OrderedReady` applies.
-This is load-bearing for the standalone bootstrap path: Pod-1 and above must not start until Pod-0 is Ready, which only happens after a new cluster is formed from Pod-0.
+This is needed for the standalone bootstrap path: Pod-1 and above must not start until Pod-0 is Ready, which only happens after a new cluster is formed from Pod-0.
-6. **Backward compatibility:** existing `PerconaServerMySQL` CRs in the wild must be after the change.
-New fields are additive and optional with defaults that preserve current behavior.
+6. **Backward compatibility:** New fields are additive and optional with defaults that preserve current behavior.
 7. **The K8s cluster hosting the ClusterSet CR is not a SPOF for the underlying MySQL data**, because the controller is a pure orchestrator over MySQL primitives.
 Loss of the CR's K8s cluster does not lose MySQL data; redeploy and re-apply the CR to resume.

 ---